 BALTIMORE, Dec.
-3, 2019 /PRNewswire/ -- The American Urological Association (AUA) announced today the list of 2020 award recipients.
-The winners will be recognized at the Association's Annual Meeting in Washington, DC, next May marking the 57th anniversary of the awards program.
+3, 2020 /PRNewswire/ -- The American Urological Association (AUA) announced today the list of its 2021 AUA Award recipients.
+The winners will be recognized at the Association's Annual Meeting in Las Vegas, NV next September marking the 58th anniversary of the awards program.
 The ceremony will celebrate physician researchers and educators for their contributions to the field of medicine, the specialty of urology and the AUA.

 The following awards will be presented:

 Ramon Guiteras Award: The Ramon Guiteras Award is presented annually to an individual for outstanding contributions to the art and science of urology.
-William J. Catalona, MD will receive this award for outstanding leadership in demonstrating the value of prostate-specific antigen testing and surgical management of prostate cancer.
+Ian M. Thompson Jr., MD will receive this award for outstanding leadership and contributions in clinical trials and treatment of urologic cancers.

 Hugh Hampton Young Award: The Hugh Hampton Young Award is presented annually to an individual for their outstanding contributions to the study of genitourinary tract disease.
-Stephen Y. Nakada, MD will receive this award for enduring leadership and pioneering studies of urolithiasis, minimally invasive surgery and renal preservation.
+Yves Fradet, MD will receive this award for outstanding mentorship, research, leadership and exemplary surgical care of patients with urologic cancers.

 Gold Cystoscope Award: The Gold Cystoscope Award is presented annually to a urologist distinguished by outstanding contributions to the profession within 10 years of completing residency training.
-Thomas Chi, MD will receive this award for outstanding research into the cause of urolithiasis and innovations in surgical techniques for kidney stone removal.
+Stacy Loeb, MD, PhD, MSc will receive this award for outstanding research to enhance the value of prostate cancer screening and active surveillance.

 Lifetime Achievement Award: The Lifetime Achievement Award is presented annually to an individual for outstanding contributions to advance the mission and goals of the AUA.
-William F. Gee, MD will receive this award for a lifetime of service advancing the goals and mission of the AUA by promoting education, research, and advocacy.
+Ronald Rabinowitz, MD will receive this award for advancing the mission of the AUA by promoting education, research, and advocacy.

 Victor A. Politano Award: The Victor A. Politano Award is presented annually to an individual for outstanding research and work in the field of incontinence and for enhancing the treatment of incontinent patients, thereby helping to improve their quality of life.
-Gopal H. Badlani, MD will receive this award for exemplary clinical, translational, and basic science research on the treatment of stress urinary incontinence.
+Mary Ann Lynn Stothers, MD, MHSc will receive this award for excellence in advancing innovative methods for treating urinary incontinence throughout the world.

 William P. Didusch Art and History Award: The William P. Didusch Art and History Award promotes and recognizes contributions to urological art, including, but not limited to, illustrations, sculpture, still photography, motion pictures and television productions.
-Michael E. Moran, MD will receive this award for extensive written contributions on urologic history and dedicated service as museum curator.
+John L. Phillips, MD will receive this award for decades of outstanding writings, cataloging urologic history and innovative use of history to educate residents.